hyperknot/openfreemap/README.md

 [openfreemap.org](https://openfreemap.org)

-## Preface: what this is and what this isn't
+## What is OpenFreeMap?

-_Google has more than 7000 people on the Maps team (and that's a [14 year old](https://www.businessinsider.com/apple-has-7000-fewer-people-working-on-maps-than-google-2012-9) number).
-Mapbox has raised over $500M in funding rounds.
-It seems like every open-source map company either goes bankrupt or changes to closed-source model._
+OpenFreeMap (OFM) provides free map hosting so you can display custom maps on your website and apps.

+It is truly **free**: there are no limits on the number of map views or requests you can make, nor on how you use your map.
+There is no registration page, user database, API keys, or cookies.

+It is truly **open-source**: everything, including the full production setup, is in this repo.
+Map data is from OpenStreetMap.

+## Goals of this project

+The goal of this project is to provide free, production-quality vector-tile hosting using existing tools.

+Currently these tools are: [OpenStreetMap](https://www.openstreetmap.org/copyright), [OpenMapTiles](https://github.com/openmaptiles/openmaptiles), [Planetiler](https://github.com/onthegomap/planetiler) , [MapLibre](https://maplibre.org/) and [Natural Earth](https://www.naturalearthdata.com/) and soon [tilemaker](https://github.com/systemed/tilemaker).
+OFM does not want to be an alternative to any of these projects.
+If the community decides, we can replace any of these tools.

+The scope of this repo is limited (see below).
+Once we figure out the technical details, ideally, there should be few commits here, while everything keeps working: the map tiles are automatically generated, HTTP servers are automatically updated and load balancing takes care of failing servers.

+The [styles repo](https://github.com/hyperknot/openfreemap-styles) - on the other hand - is a possibly never ending development.
+Contributions are more than welcome!

-How can this project work?
+### Limitations of this project

 The only way this project can possibly work is to be super focused about what it is and what it isn't.

-#### 1.

-OFM is providing **full planet vector tile hosting** for displaying maps on websites or mobile apps.
+OFM has the following limitations by design.

-OFM is not providing:
+1. OFM is not providing:
    - search or geocoding
    - route calculation, navigation or directions
    - static image generation
    - raster tile hosting
    - satellite image hosting
    - elevation lookup
    - custom tile or dataset hosting

-#### 2.

-OFM chooses **building blocks**, which are currently: [OpenStreetMap](https://www.openstreetmap.org/copyright), [OpenMapTiles](https://github.com/openmaptiles/openmaptiles), [Planetiler](https://github.com/onthegomap/planetiler) , [MapLibre](https://maplibre.org/) and [Natural Earth](https://www.naturalearthdata.com/) and soon [tilemaker](https://github.com/systemed/tilemaker).

-OFM does not want to be an alternative to any of these projects.
-If the community decides, we can change a project if it is deemed production-ready.
-If issues are opened in the scope of these projects on OFM, they will be closed and pointed to the right repos.

-#### 3.

-OFM is not something you can install on your dev machine.
-The only tool you run locally is `init-server.py`.

-OFM is a **deploy script** specifically made to set up clean Ubuntu servers or virtual machines.
+2. OFM is not something you can install on your dev machine.
+OFM is a deploy script specifically made to set up clean Ubuntu servers or virtual machines.
 It uses [Fabric](https://www.fabfile.org/) and runs commands over SSH.
 With a single command it can set up a production-ready OFM server, both for tile hosting and generation.

    This repo is also Docker free.
 If someone wants to make a Docker-based version of this, I'm more than happy to link it here.

-#### 4.

-OFM does not guarantee **automatic updates** for self-hosters.
+3. OFM does not promise worry-free automatic updates for self-hosters.
 Only enable the cron job if you keep a close eye on this repo.
-If you just want a trouble-free self-hosting experience, set up a clean server without the cron job and don't touch that machine.

-#### 5.

-This repo is not something which has to be constantly updated, improved, version-bumped.
-The dream, the ultimate success of this repo is when there are **no commits, yet everything works**: the map tiles are automatically generated, HTTP servers are automatically updated and load balancing takes care of failing servers.

-## Structure
+## Code structure

 The project has the following parts

-#### ssh_lib and init-server.py - deploy server
+#### deploy server - ssh_lib and init-server.py

 This sets up everything on a clean Ubuntu server.
 You run it locally and it sets up the server via SSH.
 You specify `--tile-gen` and/or `--http-host` at startup.

-#### scripts/tile_gen - tile generation
+#### tile generation - scripts/tile_gen

 The `tile_gen` scripts download a full planet OSM extract and run it through Planetiler (and soon tilemaker).
 Currently a run is triggered manually, by running `planetiler_{area}.sh`.